Straight Answers to Thirty-four Frequently Asked Questions of Expungement Lawyers in New Jersey

 Q3.
 Expungement of records, expunction of records, sealing of records--what's the difference?

 A. There is no difference between expungement of records and expunction of records.
 Those are just different terms for the same thing.
 Sealing refers to the situation where the court makes records unavailable to the public.
-Legally, the event in question still happened.
-But nobody (supposedly) can find out about it.
+Legally, the event in question still happened, but nobody (supposedly) can find out about it.
 Thus, all expunged records are sealed, but not all sealed records are expunged.

 Benefits and Limitations